You are not alone. We can help. Please reach out to our nursing manager Mackenzie Murawsky at 403 984 6214 or email.

 We are committed to being a catalyst for groundbreaking pediatric cancer research and providing hospital support programs to ensure that Alberta families receive the best hospital care right here in the province.

-And, of course, there’s where it all began: camp.
+And, of course, there’s camp.
 Our camp programs are uniquely designed to help kids deal with the physical, social and psychological effects of childhood cancer.
 These programs are also open to siblings who often struggle with feelings of isolation and jealousy as parents shift much-needed attention to their sick child.
 We also provide a camp program for children who have had a parent diagnosed with cancer.

 “Kids Cancer Care was there from the beginning.
 They seem to understand that dealing with a disease like this is a long-term issue for the family, and that support is really very important for many months and years after a major event like this transforms a family.”Parent of childhood cancer survivor